 minute read

-There’s no wonder Jordan is a World Wonder: with welcoming, friendly faces, weathered landscapes and an impressive historical legacy, travellers get authenticity, beauty and hospitality rolled into one experience.
 As the Switzerland of the Middle East, there’s no reason for concern notwithstanding dubious travel warnings issued by foreign offices: danger is not on the agenda.
-Despite its vicinity to warring neighbours, sandwiched between Syria, Iraq, Palestine, Israel and Egypt, it makes sense alarm is evoked at the mention of travel to the region.
+Despite its proximity to warring neighbours, sandwiched between Syria, Iraq, Palestine, Israel, and Egypt, it’s easy to understand why the region might spark alarm.

-Solo Travel Note on Jordan:
+Solo Travel Note on Jordan

 Divider